First Time Gun Owners

 Supporting the Arts

-From Ford’s Theatre in Washington, DC, to the Century 16 in Aurora, Colorado, to the Nord-Ost theater in Moscow, to the Grand 16 in Lafayette, Louisiana, theatrical audiences are particularly vulnerable to violence and other forms of crime (mainly, breaking into their cars while they watch the show).
+From Ford’s Theatre in Washington, DC, to the Century 16 in Aurora, Colorado, to the Nord-Ost musical in Moscow, to the Grand 16 in Lafayette, Louisiana, theatrical audiences are particularly vulnerable to violence and other forms of crime (mainly, breaking into their cars while they watch the show).

 Heloderm is proud to provide security consulting, blank safety / firearms handling training, and direct financial support to Tucson’s local thespians, including Actors of the Round Table, Players of Penzance, and Live Theatre Workshop.